ilchen/cryptopals/README.md

 As a final note, the challenge does make two assumptions apart from a faulty implementation of arbitrary-precision integers on Bob's side, namely that:
 * Bob will naively hang on to the same private key across all new sessions with Alice.
-* Bob will ensure his private key of the same bit length and that this length.
+* Bob will ensure his private key is always of the same bit length and that this length is known to Alice.